smesquiti/LIWC-CLI-R-Script-MAC-/README.md

 # LIWC-CLI-R-Script-MAC-
-R Script that I adapted from work by the incomparable Ryan Boyd
+I just adapted this from Ryan to work for Mac's and don't take credit for this in any way shape or form :)